brandonc/sudoku/README.md

-A sudoku solver written in Typescript which uses the wave function collapse algorithm.
+A brute-force sudoku solver written in Typescript which uses the wave function collapse algorithm.

 ## Usage: